storj-archived/research/docs/spec-draft.md

 ### Behaviors & Services

+- A client API TCP server/cluster → A TCP/TLS socket that will respond to HTTP requests based on various HTTP methods and routes  (see Client Endpoints for details).
+This API is for the purpose of Clients.
+- A storage API TCP host server → A public TCP socket that will respond to HTTP requests. based on JSON-RPC commands and routes.
+Messages are authenticated via ECDSA between Nodes.
+The purpose of this API is for storing shards of data on the network to be geographically distributed.
+- A meta database API server → A public socket for Node communication.
+This layer is responsible for geographically distributing and storing user, file pointer/meta, and contact data.
+- A payout cron worker → The period of storage events is analyzed and a payout sheet and transaction is created and tokens are sent to other Nodes for services.
+- A general purpose cron worker → Runs several different scheduled task for data. finalization and maintenance.
+This includes analyzing storage events and giving them a final status (see SIP9 for more details).
+- A shard replication worker → It’s watching for shards to be lost and making an effort to replicate the shard to receive payments for storing the shard.
+The action should be able to proved to the shard’s user, to receive payment.
+- A shard repair worker → Watches for shards to be completely lost and will recover the missing shards so that it will receive payments for having the shard.
+The action should be able to proved to the shard’s user, to receive payment.

 ### Service Dependencies

+- Storj Nodes → To be able to store data it needs to join a network.
+- Ethereum Node/Wallet → For making STORJ token payments.

 ### Payout Cron Worker Behaviors

+- (todo) Needs to be specified.

 ### Meta Database Behaviors

+- (todo) Needs to be specified.

 ### Shard Replication Worker Behaviors

+- (todo) Needs to be specified.

 ### Shard Repair Worker Behaviors

+- (todo) Needs to be specified.

 ### Identity

+- The identity of a Storj Node is based on a 12-24 word phrase (based on BIP39), keys can be derived from this key for various purposes from signing network requests to deriving private keys for an Ethereum wallet.
+A nodeID is identified by a RIPEMD160(SHA256) hash of a public key.

 ### Authentication Methods

+- Node ECDSA RPC Authentication
+  - Authentication with hierarchically deterministic nodeIDs (Please see SIP32 for more details).
+Each JSON-RPC message is signed between Nodes.
+  - The nodeID is a public key hash of the private key used to sign messages.
+- Node ECDSA HTTP Authentication
+  - Storj Nodes can authenticate by signing requests and including the signature in the header of the HTTP request.
+  - The exact details of this authentication are in SIP6 (expanded for additional use cases)
+  - The headers x-node-id, x-node-timestamp, x-node-pubkey, x-node-signature are used for authentication.
+- Client ECDSA HTTP Authentication
+  - Users can authenticate by signing HTTP requests with included HTTP headers, as similar with Node ECDSA Authentication.
+  - Uses a different set of HTTP headers: x-client-id, x-client-timestamp, x-client-pubkey, x-client-signature.

 ### Client API Error Response Codes

+- 400 → Bad request.
+The request supplied invalid arguments.
+- 401 → Not authorized.
+The resource requires authentication.
+- 404 → Not found.
+The resource is not found.
+- 420 → Transfer rate limit.
+This rate limit code is given for uploads and downloads when the rate of bytes transferred exceeds configurable thresholds.
+- 429 → Request rate limit.
+This rate limit code is given when the number of requests per minute exceeds the configurable thresholds per each endpoint.
+- 500 → Internal service error.
+The server experienced an internal error when processing the request.
+- 503 → Service unavailable.
+The service is currently unavailable.

 ### Client Endpoints